Asplund-Samuelsson/lipsmap/README.md

 This tutorial demonstrates how to concatenate data from the original source structure and then run all analysis scripts on those data.
 The [example data](#reddata) used here are a subset of the full dataset containing fewer metabolites and a random subset of 250 proteins per organism.
 It is therefore not representative of the full dataset.

+**Important:** Before starting, make sure that the [requirements](#req) are met.
+For running only the tutorial or the analysis pipeline it is enough to meet the R, Bash, and GNU parallel requirements.

 <a name="tutcat"></a>

 ### 3.1.
 Concatenate the data